Skip to content

 Irish people who made history in Liverpool

-There are many Irish people who made significant changes to Liverpool throughout history.
-We will list a few of them below as well as some Liverpudlians who changed Irish history:
+Many Irish people made significant changes to the city throughout history.
+We will list a few of them below, as well as some Liverpudlians who changed Irish history:

-• Michael James Whitty (1795-1873): Born in Wexford, Ireland in 1795 Whitty would found the Liverpool police force in 1833.
+• Michael James Whitty (1795-1873): Born in Wexford, Ireland, in 1795, Whitty founded the Liverpool police force in 1833.
 He also founded the Liverpool Fire Service and set up the Daily Post, a sister newspaper to the ECHO.

-• Agnes Elizabeth Jones (1832-1868): Native of Fahan in county Donegal was the first trained Nursing Superintendent of Liverpool Workhouse Infirmary.
-She became known as ‘The White Angel’ as she reformed the harsh conditions and improved the quality of life of workers.
+• Agnes Elizabeth Jones (1832-1868): Native of Fahan in county Donegal, Agnes Elizabeth Jones was the first trained Nursing Superintendent of Liverpool Workhouse Infirmary.
+She became known as ‘The White Angel’ as she reformed the harsh conditions and improved workers’ quality of life.

 • William Brown (1784-1864): From Ballymoney Co.
-Antrim, Brown was a wealthy merchant who paid the full cost of building the library and museum in Liverpool, now known as Liverpool Central Library and World Museum Liverpool.
-His contributions are remembered and celebrated as the buildings are located on William brown Street.
+Antrim, Brown was a wealthy merchant who paid the total cost of building the library and museum in the city, now known as Liverpool Central Library and World Museum Liverpool.
+His contributions are remembered and celebrated as the buildings are on William Brown Street.

 • Delta Larkin (1878-1949): Delta was born in Toxeth, an inner-city area of Liverpool.
 She was a suffragette who went to Ireland and founded the Irish Women Workers Union.